 To qualify for federal student loans you must be a U.S. citizen or permanent resident (with some exceptions) and have financial need.
 The amount you get approved for will depend on your income, with higher earners qualifying for reduced aid.
 If you wish to be approved for Direct PLUS Parent loans, you can't have an adverse credit history.
 This means not having recent collections or significant past-due balances.Finally, qualifying for a private student loan through a provider like Sallie Mae is the most difficult option.
 To qualify for these, parents need to have a strong credit score and the financial ability to pay the loan back.
 A student typically won't qualify on their own and will likely need a cosigner.
 But you may be able to refinance the loan at a later date to get it off of your credit report.

 What is a 529 college fund?

 Bottom line: How to pay for college

-    Remember, there are plenty of ways to pay for college.
-We cover 14 strategies above — including grants, scholarships, jobs and loans as well as several ways to reduce the cost of college to make it more affordable in the first place — but these methods might not all be applicable to your situation.
-The most important part is to carve out some time to make a financial plan that works for you and your family.
+There are plenty of ways to pay for college.
+We cover 11 strategies above — including grants, scholarships, jobs and loans as well as several ways to reduce the cost of college to make it more affordable in the first place — but these methods might not all be applicable to your situation.
+The most important thing is to carve out some time to make a financial plan that works for you and your family.